felyoww/midterm-bakery-pbkk/README.md

 1. **Authentication**: Users can sign up, log in, and log out, managed by using Filament.
 2. **Dashboard**: Displays statistics on recent orders, total sales, and order statuses.
 Includes a search feature for quick navigation.
 3. **User Management**: Admins can view a list of all users, create new users, and edit or delete existing users.
+4. **Categories Management** : Admin can add a new categories for the products.
+Including updating existing categories, and deleting it.
-4. **Product Management**: Admins can manage product details, including adding new products, updating existing products, and deleting products.
+5. **Product Management**: Admins can manage product details, including adding new products, updating existing products, and deleting products.
-5. **Order Management**: Admins can view and filter orders by status, update order status, and view detailed information on each order.
+6.  **Order Management**: Admins can view and filter orders by status, update order status, and view detailed information on each order after the users make an order automatically.

 ### User Panel
 1. **Authentication**: Users can sign up, log in, and log out, managed by using Livewire.